Gibson J-45

+The Gibson J-45 is a guitar manufactured by the Gibson Guitar Corporation.
+Generally regarded as Gibson's most famous and widely used acoustic guitar model, it is considered the workhorse of guitars.
+The Jumbo guitar is signified by the "J" and not to be confused with C.F.
+Martin & Company's Dreadnought body style.
+In 1934 the jumbo was Gibson's competing response to Martin's "D" line body shape of 1930s.
+The jumbo is distinctive from Martin's dreadnoughts: The Gibson J-45 body depth remains over 4" deep from endpin to neck heel, it also features a slightly larger body than a Martin D-28 as well as the shape of the two competing body styles being quite different; Squarish upper bouts on the Martins opposed to a rounded or "sloped shoulder" on the Gibson.
+While Martin did produce the first sloped shoulder guitar the specs of the J-45 are dissimilar.

-The J-45 is part of Gibson's round-shoulder "jumbo" line, begun in 1934 with the Jumbo Flattop introduced to compete with C.F.
-Martin & Company's "D" line.
-It is noted for its sunburst finish, warm bass and good projection, and outstanding playability.
+The J-45 is noted for its sunburst finish, warm bass and good projection, and outstanding playability.
 The structurally similar naturally finished J-50 first appeared in 1942, but did not enter continuous production until 1947.

 History

 Introduced in 1942 to replace the inexpensive Great Depression-era flattop J-35, the J-45 standardized the company's approach to the dreadnought guitar.
 With a list price of $45, it nonetheless initially only varied slightly, with strengthened internal bracing and a new teardrop-shaped pickguard.
 A headstock decal with the Gibson logo replaced both the old stark white silkscreened 'Gibson' of the thirties and the slogan "Only a Gibson Is Good Enough."
 It also had a more rounded, "baseball bat" style neck, as opposed to the "V" shape of the J-35 neck.
 The version produced today is substantially similar to the 1942 model.